FoodStandardsAgency/Governance/new_projects.md

 - Whether the repo is to be private or public
 - Username of who will be its administrator

-**Do not create it under your own user account!** Though repo's can be transferred at a later date, it is simpler and clearer if the repo originates within the [Food Standards Agency](https://github.com/foodstandardsagency) organisation on GitHub.
+**Do not create it under your own user account!** Though repositories can be transferred at a later date, it is simpler and clearer if it originates from our organisation account.

-# Each repository should include a licence file
+### Each repository must include a licence file
-This should be called LICENCE or LICENCE.md.
-“License” is the U.S. English spelling.
+This should be called `LICENCE` or `LICENCE.md`.

-GitHub.com will still show licence details for the British English spelling.
+“License” is the U.S. English spelling, GitHub will still show licence details for the British English spelling.

 You should specify the licence and link to it in the repository’s README.
 It’s typical to include this information at the very end of a README under a ‘Licence’ heading.

-## Use MIT
+#### Use MIT
-At the Food Standards Agency we use the [MIT License](https://opensource.org/licenses/MIT).
+At the FSA we use the [MIT License](https://opensource.org/licenses/MIT).

 Make sure the licence content is included in full, including the title “The MIT License”, so that readers are quickly able to see what licence is being used.

-## Copyright notice
+### Copyright notice
-The Copyright is Crown Copyright; you can put “Food Standards Agency” in brackets. e.g. Copyright (c) 2018 Crown Copyright (Food Standards Agency).
+The Copyright is Crown Copyright; you can put “Food Standards Agency” in brackets, i.e.,

+>Copyright (c) 2019 Crown Copyright (Food Standards Agency).

 The year should be the year the code was first published.
-Where the code is continually updated with significant changes, the year can be shown as a period from first to most recent update (e.g. 2015-2018).
+Where the code is continually updated with significant changes, the year can be shown as a period from first to most recent update i.e.,

+ >Copyright (c) 2015-2019 Crown Copyright (Food Standards Agency).

 For more information on copyright notices, see the [UK Copyright Service fact sheet](http://www.copyrightservice.co.uk/copyright/p03_copyright_notices).

-# repositories that are open documentation
+## Repositories that are open documentation
 Some repositories will produce websites serving documentation.
 The GDS Way is an example of this.
 In addition to the MIT license for the code in the repository, you should include the Open Government Licence (OGL) for the documentation.

-# Add a .gitignore
+## Add a gitignore

 Every project no matter its content should contain a `.gitignore` file.
 This is to ensure files that are specific to you and the operating system you use are not included as part of the code you are committing to GitHub.